nickbrandt/GitLab/doc/user/project/merge_requests/reviewing_and_managing_merge_requests.md

 ## View changes between file versions

-The **Changes** tab at the bottom of a merge request shows the changes to files between branches or commits.
+The **Changes** tab, below the main merge request details and next to the discussion tab, shows the changes to files between branches or commits.
 This view of changes to a file is also known as a **diff**.
 By default, the diff view compares the file in the merge request branch and the file in the target branch.

 The diff view includes the following: